Final dispute over undefined vs null in JS/TS

 - Throw an error when when

-value is encountered.
+undefinedvalue is encountered.

-This is how default serialisation in Next.js
+This is how default serialisation in Next.js work.

-We need to manually take care of all properties with undefined
+We need to manually take care of all properties with undefined value.

-Depending on the context we can remove them or convert to null
+Depending on the context we can remove them or convert to null before

 passing an object to serialiser.

-We may want to use exactOptionalPropertyTypes
+We may want to use exactOptionalPropertyTypes to reduce the amount of objects

-with properties with undefined
+with properties with undefined value.

 It is the safest method but also require the most work.
 Luckily serialisation/deserialisation usually can and should be implemented in one centralised place so we need to do it only one time.